simonstaton/Simple-Two-Way-Data-Binding/README.md

 # Simple-Two-Way-Data-Binding
-A simple JavaScript module to handle two way data binding via accessor mutators, uses a global class for invocation.
+A simple JavaScript module to handle two way data binding via accessor mutators, uses a global class to encapsulate functionality.

 <a href="http://jsfiddle.net/fm5tcwav/">Demo</a>